Note: There will be no Zimfest (USA) in 2024. Applications to teach or perform at Zimfest 2025 will probably be available in January, 2025.

 Information for Prospective Applicants

 The Zimbabwean Music Festival celebrates the music and culture of Zimbabwe and closely related southern African music and dance.
 We welcome applicants whose performances or instructional offerings fit these categories.
+Applications are usually open during the months of January and February for that year’s festival.

 If you have questions or special circumstances, please contact us at: zimguests (at) zimfest (dot) org